matthewsouthey/matthewsouthey.github.io/_posts/2018-01-03-motte-and-bailey.md

 Weakmanning is a fallacious offensive strategy: it is the restatement of an opponents argument so that it refers to the most easily attacked form: ie. ("Most KKK members are Christian - Christians are racist").
 Strawmanning is creating an opposing argument that is obviously false, weakmanning is a sampling bias that chooses the weakest point to attack (regardless of how poorly representative the sample is).
 The idea of steelmanning is not a fallacy: it is the putting forth of your opponent's strongest argument and then responding to it.
 Steelmanning requires good-faith to use: an attempt to have a conversation that results in the truth (Bryan Caplan's [ideological turing test](http://econlog.econlib.org/archives/2011/06/the_ideological.html) is a form of steelmanning).
 Hopefully the truth is reached together and there is a meeting of the minds (of course, this is not always possible).
 Straw and weakmanning rely on bad faith: the automatic assumption that the other person is wrong and that you will prove yourself to be right at all costs - such as relying on fallacies.

 In Scott's words, "So weak-manning is replacing a strong position with a weak position to better attack it; motte-and-bailey is replacing a weak position with a strong position to better defend it".
 Motte-and-bailey is a fallacious defensive strategy, and weakmanning is a fallacious offensive strategy.
-Both involve switching between weak and strong arguments, or between easily defended and difficult-to-defend arguments.
+Both involve switching between weak and strong arguments, or between easily defended and difficult to defend arguments.

 At the end of his post, Scott writes: